TPC Recap

 Mid Century Modernism

 The architectural trends and technological advancements of the mid-20th century significantly influenced Julius Shulman's photographic style and subject choices.
 During this period, modernist architecture, characterised by clean lines, open spaces, and a connection with the surrounding environment, gained prominence.
 Shulman was drawn to these innovative designs, which contrasted sharply with traditional architectural forms.
-His photographs often highlighted the interplay between the structures and their natural settings, capturing the essence of modernist principles.
+His photographs often highlighted the relationship between the structures and their natural settings, capturing the essence of modernist principles.
 Technological advancements, such as improved camera equipment and film, allowed Shulman to experiment with new techniques, enhancing the clarity and composition of his images.
 His ability to use these tools effectively helped him become the premier photographer of mid-century modern architecture.

 Left: Heet, E.(2010) 'Julius Shulman: 10/10/10' URL